 Figure 4: Strandplain paleohydrographs showing current day elevation of relict shorelines with respect to time before present over the last 5000 years.
-Linear interpolation used between data points, known in this paper as modelled data
+Linear interpolation applied between data points, known in this paper as modelled data

-4 Methods
+3 Methods

-In this paper, the modelled elevation for points where elevation was not directly measured is created by using linear interpolation between datapoints, represented as a solid line between points as seen in Figure 4.
-Once this estimate of elevation for times between sampled datapoints at each site was created, the difference in GIA between sites were calculated by subtracting the elevation of a measured data point from the modelled elevation of another dataset at that point in time.
-This difference is shown as a dashed line in Figure 5:
+The data used in this new research is from Johnston et al. (2012).
+Elevations were measured in cores through beach ridges to record subsurface elevations representative of past lake level elevations.
+Ages for each beach ridge cored was calculated from OSL ages collected across strandplains.
+To account for unequally spaced elevation data between strandplains modelled elevations were calculated for each site where elevation was not directly measured by using linear interpolation between data points.
+This is shown as a solid line between points for each strandplain in Figure 4.
+Once this estimate of elevation for times between sampled datapoints at each site was created, the difference in elevation between sites were calculated by subtracting the elevation of a measured data point from the modelled elevation of another dataset at that point in time.
+An example difference in elevation between strandplains is shown as a dashed line in Figure 5.